MichaelCurrin/dev-cheatsheets/cheatsheets/shell/scripting/strings.md

 See [guide](https://linuxize.com/post/bash-heredoc/).

-Bash supports a _heredoc_.
+Bash supports a _heredoc_:

-This term appears in other languages like PHP and is a more powerful way of writing a multi-line string.
+- This lets you create a string which implicitly escapes all single and double quotes, letting you write a clean string.
+- Typically, a heredoc is used for writing multi-line strings, but you don't have it.
+- You might use it for a literal string or evaluate expressions.

+For most cases, I don't need a heredoc.
+A standard single or double-quoted string works well - including for multiple lines.

-In the shell, for most cases I find using single or double quotes for a multi-line string works great.
-But the heredoc does have the advantage that you can use single and double quotes inside the string without escaping them, as your string terminator will be `EOF` for example.
-See below.
+But, the heredoc does have the advantage that you can use single and double quotes inside the string without escaping them, as your string terminator will be `EOF` for example.

 Note you can use anything but `EOF` is the common term to start and end the shell heredoc.